Vikassinghmehra/GameOfRPC/README.md

 ## Rock Paper  Scissors game
-Using simple HTML ,CSS and JAVA
+Using simple HTML ,CSS and JS